Free interactive D&D 5e SRD stat block

 A wild ape is a territory encounter.
 The party is moving through jungle, ruins, or a forested mountainside, and the ape has decided they are too close to its tree, its mate, or its food.
 It is not trying to kill them.
 It is trying to make them leave, and the fight ends the moment they back off ten paces and stop making eye contact.

 Open with a display, not an attack.
 The ape drops from the canopy using its 30 ft. climb speed, beats its chest, and only swings if the party doesn't read the warning.
-With Passive Perception 13 and +3 Perception, it spotted them long before they spotted it, so the GM gets to choose when the encounter triggers.
-Place the ape on high ground or in branches above the trail.
-Athletics +5 lets it grapple a player and drag them up into the trees if the encounter needs a sharper hook than a straight brawl.
+Passive Perception 13 means it spotted them long before they spotted it, so place the ape on high ground or in branches above the trail.
+In melee it makes two Fist attacks at +5 to hit, dealing 5 damage each (1d4+3), and its Athletics +5 lets it grapple a player and drag them up into the trees if the encounter needs a sharper hook.
+Every few rounds it hurls a Rock from range (25/50 ft., 2d6+3 damage) before the rock recharges.

-In a true fight, AC 12 and 19 HP are not going to last past one round of focused damage from a level-3 party.
-So either run two or three apes together as a troop, or play this one as a single ambush meant to soften the party before something worse comes through the same canopy.
-Once it drops below half HP, it should retreat fast, climb up a tree, vanish, watch from cover.
-Apes do not die for territory they can re-claim later.
+AC 12 and 19 HP are not going to last past one round of focused damage from a level-3 party.
+So run two or three apes together as a troop, or play this one as a single ambush meant to soften the party before something worse comes through the same canopy.
+Once it drops below half HP, it retreats fast, climbs a tree, vanishes, watches from cover.
+Apes do not die for territory they can reclaim later.

 Resolve the encounter with consequence, not a corpse.
 If the party kills the ape, mention the carrion eaters that arrive within minutes.
 If they back off, give them a moment of being watched from the trees for the next mile.